carineang/tp/docs/UserGuide.md

 ### Command history

 We know it can be **very annoying** to re-type commands consisting of long client details, especially due to a small typo.

 As such, Notarius keeps a history of the commands you have entered.
-You can navigate through the history using the `Ctrl + Up` and `Ctrl + Down` arrow keys.
+You can navigate through the history using various shortcuts below, depending on your operating system:

+**Windows/Linux users:** Use `Ctrl + Up` and `Ctrl + Down` arrow keys to cycle up and down the command history.

 **MacOS users:** Use `Ctrl + Opt + Up` and `Ctrl + Opt + Down` arrow keys instead.